StEga03/assignment-amori/README.md

 1. Create a database called `assignment-amori` on PostgreSQL.
 2. Set up PostgreSQL connection credentials to `postgres` as both the username and password.
 3. Make sure you're already set the `.envrc` with your database configuration and the other variable.
-4. Execute the command: `make run-http`.
+4. Execute the command: `make run`.
 5. You're done!

 ## Database Schema